Alegres/awstraining-serverless-front/README.md

 amplify push
 ```

 Amplify will create Cognito User pool and link it with our application.
+Now you can remove the **AdministratorAccess** from the Cognito user.

 **Now, we need to go to AWS console, and copy this pool's ARN, and set it inside our backend's stack.**